Traveling With Natural Soap

 Situation: You go to the gym before or after work and often shower after a workout.
 Your normal routine includes packing bottles of shampoo and/or body wash, or maybe just using the product at the gym.

 The smaller size bar will last longer.
 Natural soap will get quite soft if it remains wet, so open the soap dish at home and allow the soap to dry.
-You can also store your natural soap in a nylon soap sack and place it in a plastic bag or reusable waterproof soap case for travel.
+You can also store your natural soap in a nylon soap sack and place it in a reusable waterproof bag or soap case.

 Camping